 Classic Fragranced Candle No. 1 Tuberose is the fragrance dreams are made of.
 Treat yourself to a profusion of white flowers such as lily of the valley, ylang-ylang, jasmine and prized tuberose.

 4. Living Room

 Love wooden panels and furniture?
 Bring your beautiful interiors to attention by lighting Classic Fragrance No. 2 Bois de Figuier.
 Fig, woody musk and amber is as unique as your space.

 Earl Grey tea fans, rejoice.
 Classic Fragranced Candle No. 18 Bergame builds upon the aromatic ingredients of Earl Grey such as bergamot, tea and spices.

-Visit the D&A warehouse to experience the full range of fragranced candles.
-Every candle is a carefully crafted, well-thought scent built by masters of the art of perfumery to create harmonious sense of place in your home.
+Every candle is a carefully crafted, well-thought scent built by masters of the art of perfumery to create a harmonious sense of place in your home.
 Once you discover your signature scent, shop online to keep your home heavenly.